ilkkamtk/mpjakk/docs/w1-http.md

 # Fetching data with AJAX, Task A

 1. Continue last exercise.
 Create a new branch `http-a` with git and checkout it (`git checkout -b http-a`).
 1. Remove picArray from App.js.
-Also from `<CatTable>` and CatTable.js' props.
+Also from `<MediaTable>` and MediaTable.js' props.
 1. Save [test.json](./assets/test.json) into 'public' folder of your project.
-1. In CatTable.js, use [fetch](https://ilkkamtk.github.io/SSSF-course/Slides/JS%20recap/W1-2-JavaScript-cheat.html) to load test.json
+1. In MediaTable.js, use [fetch](https://ilkkamtk.github.io/SSSF-course/Slides/JS%20recap/W1-2-JavaScript-cheat.html) to load test.json
-    - Add the new code to CatTable function:
+    - Add the new code to MediaTable function:
     ```javascript
     let picArray = [];
      const loadMedia = async () => {